younata/younata.github.io/_posts/2016-11-08-concourse-mac-worker.md

 tags: ios, concourse, ci
 ---

-Update 2019-05-11: For quite some time now, using houdini directly hasn't been recommended.
-Use `concourse worker` will still do the right thing.

-Setting up a macOS worker with Concourse is interesting.
-Because of licensing issues (as I understand it), you can't just provisioning a mac box on AWS to be a worker, you need to use your own hardware.
-For that, there does exist a process to configure your Concourse installation to accept external workers (which your mac would be).
+Update 2019-05-11: Massively simplified this, now that running houdini directly is no longer needed.

+Setting up a macOS worker with Concourse is much easier than it used to be.
+Now, it's more-or-less plugin and play with the concourse command itself.

-I recommend purchasing a separate mac to be a worker (if you don't already have an extra mac to use).
-Given the [current state of the mac lineup](http://buyersguide.macrumors.com/#Mac) (as of November 2016), I would recommend buying secondhand macs.
-The point is to not use someone's workstation as your worker.
+I recommend purchasing a separate mac to be a worker, though if you have an extra mac laying around, this is also a good use for it.

-This assumes you already have a [Concourse installation w/ bosh setup]({% post_url 2016-11-08-concourse-aws %}).
+This assumes you already have a Concourse installation setup.

 ## Configuring the Mac Worker

-To configure a Mac worker with Concourse, there's a few steps we need to do.

 ### Build Dependencies